 Faculty Advisor: Phil Fournier, MD

 The Kelley Backpacks Program is a community service project initiated and managed by Kelley House members.
 The program provides backpacks filled with age-appropriate supplies to children seen at UMass Medical Center who are taken directly into Department of Children & Families (DCF) custody.
 Each year, many children have their lives turned upside down when they are taken from their home into the custody of the DCF.
 Many children are taken away from dangerous situations, but regardless of their individual circumstance, they are separated from the only home they knew and are often taken with only the clothing on their backs.
 Medical students, social workers, doctors, nurses, and case managers are involved in distributing Kelley House Backpacks.
 When one of these professionals becomes aware that a patient is going to be taken into DCF custody, they contact a Kelley Backpacks student volunteer who delivers a backpack filled with supplies that have been specially selected for the age and gender of the child involved.
 The program’s goal is to give children something to call their own at a time when the rest of life is changing dramatically, and to help ease their transition to a new living environment.
-To contact the Kelley Backpacks program, please email: firstname.lastname@example.org
+To contact the Kelley Backpacks program, please email: email@example.com.
+More information about Kelley Backpacks can be found at our website: http://kelleybackpacks.org/.

 back to top